This election is so important. Here's what you need to know about voting in Michigan.

 THIS IS SUPER IMPORTANT - Ask Others to Pledge to Vote!

-This is a critical election - when we vote we can make real progress.
-The best person to get your friends and family to vote is you!
+This is a critical election, and the best person to get your friends and family to vote is you!
 People we already know are the most effective voter turnout messengers.
 Please ask others to join you in pledging to vote here.

 1) Register to Vote